Blosc/bcolz/doc/reference.rst

     This class represents a compressed, column-wise, in-memory table.

     Create a new ctable from `columns` with optional `names`.
-The columns are carray objects.

     Parameters:
-      columns : tuple or list of carray/ndarray objects, or structured ndarray.
+      columns : tuple or list of column objects
         The list of column data to build the ctable object.
-        This can also be a pure NumPy structured array. names : list of strings or string
+This can also be a pure NumPy structured array.
+A list of lists or tuples is valid too, as long as they can be converted into carray objects. names : list of strings or string
         The list of names for the columns.
 Alternatively, it can be specified as a string such as 'f0 f1' or 'f0, f1'.
 If not